If you’ve just found out that your baby is lying transverse, or sideways, in your belly, you likely have a whole bunch of questions.

 Babies move around in all sorts of positions while they are hanging out in a mother’s belly.
 It is common for them to be constantly changing positions until a few weeks into the third trimester.

-Up until 32-34 weeks of pregnancy, the baby’s position isn’t necessarily a problem or cause for concern.
-However, after that, if your baby is breech or transverse, you will want to start encouraging them to turn into a head-down position.
+Up until 32-34 weeks of pregnancy, a transverse lie position isn’t necessarily a problem or cause for concern.
+However, after that, if your baby is in a breech or transverse lie position, you will want to start encouraging them to turn head-down.

 There are three main fetal positions your baby can be in.